Who We Are

 Seven members serve on the MCDC Board of Directors.
 They are elected in two-year staggered terms.

-Chairman, MCDC Board of Directors
+Chair, MCDC Board of Directors

-Vice Chairman, MCDC Board of Directors
+Vice Chair, MCDC Board of Directors

 Secretary, MCDC Board of Directors